SuryaElavazhagan/gui-builder/README.md

 ## Text Editing
 - In order to edit a text, select the particular text and choose `Specific` tab (it's the default tab) and double click the text
 - You can use the following keyboard shortcuts while editing text
+- You can exit edit mode by pressing `Esc` without deselecting the text

 Shortcut | Description
 --------- | ------------